gibbonweb/iceberg/readme.md

 		// The command you want to run protected static $command = "mkdir example";

+		// Note that you can also set an array of commands to be run, such as
+		//     protected static $command = array("mkdir example", "mkdir example2");
+		// These will be run in order

 		public static function prepare() {
 			// Anything that should be run before the actual shell hook is run.